cavenel/ev3-print3rbot/README.md

 ### Using mouse as input

 The robot can use mouse as input.
-The code is based on the [evdev package](https://pypi.python.org/pypi/evdev) (included in the source).
+The code is based on the [python-evdev package](https://python-evdev.readthedocs.io/en/latest/) (already installed on ev3dev).
 To use mouse as input, use the code:

 ```
 wri = Writer(calibrate = True)